akshatanaik1111/Scalable-Web-App-with-ALB-and-Auto-Scaling/README.md

-# Scalable-Web-App-with-ALB-and-Auto-Scaling
-AWS project demonstrating scalable web application deployment using Application Load Balancer (ALB) and Auto Scaling Group for high availability and traffic management.

-# Scalable Web App with ALB and Auto Scaling
+# Scalable Web App with ALB and Auto Scaling-1

 ## 📌 Project Overview